ewic/mdownit/README.md

 ## Description

-This will hopefully be a document store buitl to display and organize markdown files
+This will hopefully be a document store built to display and organize markdown files.
+Also using this as an opportunity to create

 ## Objectives